ibara/oksh/README.md

 Get a tarball
 -------------
 See releases tab.
-The latest release is oksh-6.7, which matches the ksh(1) from OpenBSD 6.7.
+The latest release is oksh-6.7.1, which matches the ksh(1) from OpenBSD 6.8-beta as of 2020-09-12.